-For much more on Aladdin, both then and now, please scroll down.
+For much more on Aladdin, both the new version and the animated original, please scroll down.

 Be sure to check out and subscribe to our Classic TV & Film Podcast for interviews with your favorite stars!